 As I pointed out in my post, many ideas in theoretical physics are at the cutting edge of science and particularly open to revision.
 It may turn out that black holes don’t exist, but for the moment rational persons should align their view with that of the majority of physicists.
 And if there is no scientific consensus about the matter, then the rational response for the rest of us is to withhold judgment.

 Other Areas of Science

 Another area of science prone to sensationalized reporting is the relatively young field of nutrition.
-We now know many things about nutrition with great certainty, for instance that fruits and vegetables are good for us and that table sugar and trans fats are bad.
-And of course there is much we don’t yet know.
+We now know many things about nutrition with great certainty, for instance, that fruits and vegetables are good for us and that table sugar and trans fats are bad.
+And of course, there is much we don’t yet know.
 Still small, preliminary studies about the value of some food are reported as definitive.
 Then, if the initial results are later discovered to be e incorrect, people often conclude that scientists just change their minds all the time.

 Often I have heard people say they don’t listen to scientists because “one day they say the earth is cooling and the next day they say its warming.”
-Of course scientists have not changed their minds about whether the earth is warming—it is—nor have they changed their minds about the basics of physics, chemistry, and biology.
+Of course, scientists have not changed their minds about whether the earth is warming—it is—nor have they changed their minds about the basics of physics, chemistry, and biology.
 And that’s not because they are stubborn or dogmatic.
 They haven’t changed their minds because every single day in laboratories around the world quantum, relativity, atomic and evolutionary theories are confirmed over and over again.
-In fact a Nobel Prize awaits if one could show that these theories were basically mistaken.
-Radical change in science, despite Thomas Kuhn‘s famous claims to the contrary, are extraordinarily rare.
+In fact, a Nobel Prize awaits if one could show that these theories were basically mistaken.
+Radical changes in science, despite Thomas Kuhn‘s famous claims to the contrary, are extraordinarily rare.